-The UCAT (University Clinical Aptitude Test) was taken by over 28,000 Medicine and Dentistry applicants each year – but what was a good UCAT score for them?
+The UCAT (University Clinical Aptitude Test) is currently taken by over 30,000 Medicine and Dentistry applicants each year – but what is a good UCAT score to aim for?

-With such strong competition for a limited amount of places at medical and dental schools, it’s no wonder that all students want to find out whether they had a good UCAT score compared to the rest of the year’s cohort.
+With such strong competition for a limited number of places at Medical and Dental schools, it’s no wonder that all students want to find out whether they had a good UCAT score compared to the rest of the year’s cohort.

-Unfortunately, there’s no definitive answer for what counts as a good UCAT score and there is no such thing as a “score you need to get into X medical school” as the UCAT forms only one component of the application and your personal statement, A level grades, GCSE and interview performance all need to be strong too.
+Unfortunately, there’s no definitive answer for what counts as a good UCAT score.
+Although there are suggested cut-offs, there is no such thing as a “score you need to get into X Medical School” as the UCAT forms only one component of the application and your Personal Statement, A-level grades, GCSE and Interview performance all need to be strong too.

 How is the UCAT scored?